rdeits/cryptics/Readme.md

 	  ('d', 'naked')
 	).

-'cat' means to concatenate the strings produced by all of its arguments, and is always the top-level structure in a cryptic clue.
+'top' means to concatenate the strings produced by all of its arguments, and is always the top-level structure in a cryptic clue.

 'sub' indicates a substring